mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ```

 #### 4.2.
 Create VCN with Terraform
-In case you want to let terraform create the VCN make sure to update the following:
+In case you want to let Terraform create the VCN make sure to update the following:
-- set `create_vcn` flag to `true`
+- set the `create_vcn` flag to `true`
 - provide the value of parameters needed to create your VCN:
   - VCN CIDR Block,
   - Public Subnet CIDR Block,